 This continuing education program provides comprehensive training in Therapeutic Horticulture (TH), Horticultural Therapy (HT), and Nature-based Therapy via certificate courses and seasonal workshops.
 It has operated successfully since 2006.

 Education and training opportunities continue year-round and are designed to be accessible for those who may be working full or part-time, or completing studies in related areas.
 Summer session courses for 2018 are now full.
-For a downloadable summary of HT Certificate courses offered during the Summer of 2018, please see the PDF file here or at bottom of page.
+For a downloadable summary of HT Certificate courses that indicates typical content and duration, please see the PDF file at bottom of page.
 Information about the 2019 program will be available in January, 2019.

 Each HT course stands alone.
 Some students elect to take one or two courses, others opt for the full HT Certificate.
 For more information about horticultural therapy education and training, please see the HT Certificate page.